ProBlxst-Learning/neural-network-project/README.md

 # Neural-network-project
 Repository containing code for the group project in the course TDT4173 - Machine Learning, Fall 2020.
-The project works in two parts: It implements a heuristic for determining the size of a neural network from a given dataset.
-Subsequently, neural networks are created and trained on the respective daatasets.
+This README focuses on how our results can be reproduced from others.
+It also described links between the project paper and the codes found in this repository.

 ## Getting started